Updated: Dec 30, 2020

 On older boats or where the manufacturer is no longer with us (eg Marsh Walters for Westerly) the option to replace will be both difficult to match and eye wateringly expensive as a bespoke undertaking so rarely viable.

 I won't dwell.
 Glazing will be plastic or glass.
 Plastic means acrylic or polycarbonate.
-Glass means single (mono) sheet or laminate, but in both cases this must be toughened (so says ISO 12216).
+Glass means single (mono) sheet or laminate, but in both cases this should really be toughened (though strangely the latest ISO 12216:2019 does not make this mandatory).
 Glass is very stiff, very difficult to scratch, but will shatter into a million (ish) pieces, many of which will start a journey that ends in your bilge pumps.
-Glass is not as easy to source as plastic and will be more expensive, particularly in small quantities.
-Glass is expensive in curved form or in tints unless your wallet is bulging and probably not from us (try Seaglaze in Norwich).
+Glass is not as easy to source or shape as plastic and will be more expensive, particularly in small quantities.
+Tints are available in glass but these may not be exact matches for those in plastic.

 Acrylic is hard, light, resists scratching well and available in tints as well as CLEAR.
 The most common/popular tint is GREY (9T21 Perspex code) but we have limited stock of BLUE/GREY (9T20, an older tint), BLACK (923 - actually a very dark grey), BRONZE (only in 6/8mm) and GREEN (as was common for Beneteau).
 To be honest if you have GREEN or BRONZE I would suggest a switch to GREY.